brerodrigues/brerodrigues.github.io/README.md

 - Inserted the plugin `jekyll-feed`
 - Inserted posts tags in the post
 - Inserted the tag_page.html in _layouts folder to show posts by tags
-- Inserted .py script to generate .md tags in the tags folder because in githubpages we cannot generate them
+- Inserted update_tags.py script to generate .md tags in the tags folder because in githubpages we cannot generate them
+  - Warning: this script is modified by me and the modificiations are not well documented for now

 Feel free to create your fork and modify too.